Fort Myers Beach Florida Travel Guide

 Rental Managers in Fort Myers Beach Florida

-Tourists visit Fort Myers Beach for its beautiful soft, white sand and warm, calm, sparkling waters-without the crazy waves of the Atlantic side.
+Tourists visit Fort Myers Beach for its beautifully soft, white sand and warm, calm, sparkling waters-without the crazy waves of the Atlantic side.
 The town is full of all ages of people to share some good conversation with while perusing the cafes, pubs or shops in Times Square.
 There is plenty to do whether parasailing, boating, fishing or bird watching.
-Keep an eye out for the pipers, gulls, heron, pelican, sanderling, roseate spoonbill, wood stork and egret.
+Keep an eye out for the pipers, gulls, heron, pelican, sanderling, roseate spoonbill, wood stork, and egret.
 The Matanzas Pass Wildlife Preserve will appeal to history buffs as well as nature-lovers.
-Being the first aquatic preserve in Florida, it’s also home to almost 60 acres of local plants and animals, including a mangrove forest and a fully restored historical cottage.
+Being the first aquatic preserve in Florida, it’s also home to almost 60 acres of local plants and animals, including a mangrove forest and a fully restored historic cottage.
 Bowditch Point Park is an excellent choice for walks and a packed lunch- it covers 16 acres and provides numerous hiking trails and picnic areas.
 Another place that outdoor enthusiasts enjoy is Lovers Key State Park, where back bays and mangrove forests make for great kayaking and wildlife watching.
-Renting a power boat, waverunner or taking a fishing charter or a dolphin eco-tour: these are just a few of the more popular activities that visitors have said are their favorite things to do in Fort Myers Beach.
-Most of all, the concensus is-don't forget to stop to feel the soft white sand between the toes while catching the Fort Meyers sun set over the Gulf.
+Renting a powerboat, wave runner or taking a fishing charter or a dolphin eco-tour: these are just a few of the more popular activities that visitors have said are their favorite things to do in Fort Myers Beach.
+Most of all, the consensus is-don't forget to stop to feel the soft white sand between the toes while catching the Fort Meyers sunset over the Gulf.

-For more information about Fort Myers Beach visit: http://www.fortmyersbeach.org/
+For more information about Fort Myers Beach visit: Fort Myers Beach Chamber